What are Warts?

 Cantharone, a medicine derived from the Japanese blister beetle, is applied with a Q-tip on warts.
 It causes a blister at each site and after some time the warts are destroyed.
 This treatment is very effective for most warts and is painless.

 Bleomycin, an anti-cancer agent is also used.
-The pulsed dye laser is magnetized to the blood vessels which feed on warts, and carbon dioxide (CO2) lasers are also used for warts.
+The pulsed dye laser is magnetized to the blood vessels which feed on warts, and carbon dioxide (CO2) lasers are also used for the removal of warts.